 Desktop PCs are continuing to increase in power and the latest range of GPUs are capable of meeting the requirements for many virtual environments.
-However, as many immersive virtual environments consume a substantial amount of computational resources, particularly when handling very large datasets, there remains a need for a visual supercomputing infrastructure.
+However as many immersive virtual environments consume a substantial amount of computational resources, particularly when handling large datasets that associated with some grand challenge problems, there remains a need for a visual supercomputing infrastructure.

 3.5.
-The ever-growing world wide web
+The Ever-growing World Wide Web

-The world wide web has made navigating 3D virtual worlds a readily accessible technology, through programming environments such as VRML, X3D and Java3D.
+The world wide web has made navigating 3D virtual worlds a readily-accessible technology, through programming environments such as VRML, X3D and Java3D.
 It provides a generic framework, under which it is possible to deliver visualization services to every corner of the globe.
-Interestingly, the web itself is becoming a focal point in information visualization as its complex infrastructure, highly dynamic traffic, and enormous amount of contents present serious challenges to the state-of-the-art visualization technology.
+Interestingly, the web itself is becoming one of the focus points in information visualization as its complex infrastructure, its highly dynamic traffic, and its enormous amount of contents present serious challenges to the state of the art visualization technology.

-The initial seminal work by Ang et al. [115] demonstrated that the Web had a role in visualization.
-They associated visualization data with a MIME-type and this launched a helper application on the client side when the browser (i.e. Mosaic in 1994) downloaded the data.
+The initial seminal work by Ang et al. [AMD94] demonstrated that the Web had a role in visualization.
+They associated visualization data with a MIME-type and this launched a helper application on the client side when the browser (i.e., Mosaic in 1994) downloaded the data.
 This data-driven approach has subsequently been rarely used, but it did show that the web can be an infrastructure for carrying out visualization, not just publishing previously created visualizations.

 Two distinct approaches have emerged.
 In the server-side approach, the user submits a request from a web page, specifying the data to be visualized and the technique to be used.
 The request is processed on the server, and result returned as an image or a 3D VRML world.
-An early example, using CGI-scripting and IRIS Explorer, was developed by Wood et al. [116].
-Engel et al. [117] exploit this for isosurface extraction.
+An early example, using CGI-scripting and IRIS Explorer, was developed by Wood et al. [WBW96].
+Engel et al. [EWE99] exploit this for isosurface extraction.

 In the alternative, client-side approach, Java applets can be used to provide simple visualizations on demand.
-An early example is by Michaels and Bailey [118].
+An early example is by Michaels and Bailey [MB97].
 This client-side approach has not gained wide popularity, perhaps because the security restrictions on Java applets prohibit the processing of local data.
-Thus, many applets tend to be educational demonstrations rather than real services.
+Thus many applets tend to be educational demonstrations rather than real services.